 I know I talk a lot about space but it’s pretty freaking cool, it surrounds us on all sides.
 Just look up, you can’t escape it, it’s the biggest thing we know, so big our little brains can’t even make sense of it.
 But out in this hugeness of space is our closest neighbour the moon.
 Sitting there in the sky like a dirty light bulb.
 Most of us take the moon for granted, but it does some pretty incredible things for us.

 It keeps us level.
-About ten million years after our lonely planet was formed, a Mars sized planet, known as Thea, crashed into our molten fireball at an oblique angle at twenty-five thousand miles per hour.
-I caused most of the earths molten seas to be flung off the planet into space creating this fiery arm floating around the plant.
+About ten million years after our lonely planet was formed, a Mars-sized planet, known as Thea, crashed into our molten fireball at an oblique angle at twenty-five thousand miles per hour.
+It caused most of the earth’s molten seas to be flung off the planet into space creating this fiery arm floating around the plant.
 That would be one hell of a fireworks show.
 Then like the bad guy in Terminator 2, the hardened chunks of ex-earth began to come together to form our moon.
 This is also known as the Giant Impact theory.
-And because of this impact the earths axial tilt is shifted to its current twenty three and a half degrees…which gives us seasons.
+And because of this impact, the earth’s axial tilt is shifted to its current twenty-three and a half degrees…which gives us seasons.
 These are spring, summer, fall, winter…this is for the seasonally challenged individuals who think, rain, smog and summer are seasons.
-Yes I’m talking to you Los Angeles.
+Yes, I’m talking to you, Los Angeles.

-- First rule about Moon rules is you don’t talk about moon rules.
+- The first rule about Moon rules is you don’t talk about moon rules.

 - Wolves have to howl at it, it’s not their fault, they just think its a giant motorcycle driving right at them.